Planning your South Africa safari? Discover where the wild things are, on your South Africa vacation at Kruger National Park.

-For all those new to wildlife viewing, Kruger National Park is one of the best places to start at, with more than 147 different species of mammals!
+For all those wishing to view wildlife during your South Africa tour, Kruger National Park is one of the best places to start at, with more than 147 different species of mammals!

 One of the most accessible wildlife reserves in the world, the Park is home to Africa’s famed Big Five.
 Expect to see large buffalo herds , majestic lions, leopards on the prowl, ambling elephants and lazy rhinos on your South Africa safari.
 And if that doesn’t satisfy your curiosity, the park houses more than 500 species of birds and 114 species of reptiles including the infamous Black Mamba, one of the largest and most poisonous snakes in the world!